-(1) 1The Master’s Programme for Professionals in Civil-Military Interaction (hereafter referred to as the “programme”) is intended to impart knowledge and skills which will enable students to exercise informed judgement in the area of civil-military cooperation in conflict and crisis regions, to deal with these issues by taking an academic approach and to find methodological solutions to related problems, thus enabling them to perform military and civilian command functions.
+(1) 1The Master’s Programme in Civil-Military Interaction (hereafter referred to as the “programme”) is intended to impart knowledge and skills which will enable students to exercise informed judgement in the area of civil-military cooperation in conflict and crisis regions, to take an academic approach to related issues and find methodological solutions to related problems, thus enabling them to perform military and civilian command functions.
 2The aim of the programme is to enable students to apply their skills and acquired knowledge in their specific professional field.
-3This programme prepares students for professional practice and at the same time trains them to think and work in an academic manner.
+3Moreover, it prepares students for their professional practice and trains them to think and work in an academic manner.

 (2) Students who pass the Master’s degree examination will be awarded the degree of Master of Arts (MA).

 (1) 1This programme is offered by the University in cooperation with the CCOE.
-The University’s Faculty of Economic and Social Sciences will have academic responsibility for the course.
+The University’s Faculty of Economics and Social Sciences will have academic responsibility for the programme.
 2This especially includes responsibility for programme quality assurance.

 (2) 1The Centre for Postgraduate Education (ZWW) will be responsible for the organisational support of the MCMI programme. ²This includes assisting with quality assurance and ensuring coordination with other University institutions.

-(3) Course teaching and supervision will be carried out within the scope of teaching assignments in accordance with the relevant regulations governing postgraduate studies at the University.
+(3) Course teaching and supervision will be carried out within the scope of teaching assignments in accordance with the University’s regulations governing postgraduate education.

-(5) 1In the event of any changes to the content of the CCOE curriculum, the Coordination Committee will assess the new educational content in terms of credits in accordance with Section 40 Paragraph 2 of the Hamburg Higher Education Act (HmbHG) and submit its comments to the Faculty Council.
-2The Faculty Council will decide whether the curriculum should be integrated unchanged or requires modification as provided for by Section 4 Paragraph 2 of these regulations.
+(5) 1In the event of any changes to the content of the CCOE curriculum, the Coordination Committee will assess the new educational content in terms of credits in accordance with Section 40, Paragraph 2 of the Hamburg Higher Education Act (HmbHG) and submit its comments to the Faculty Council.
+2The Faculty Council will decide whether the curriculum should be integrated unchanged or requires modification in accordance with Section 4, Paragraph 2.

-(6) 1The Coordination Committee will consist of six persons who must be members of the Faculty of Economic and Social Sciences or the Faculty of Humanities and Social Sciences, or be CCOE staff.
-2Three members will be elected by the Faculty Council of the Faculty of Economic and Social Sciences and the other three nominated by the CCOE Director.
+(6) 1The Coordination Committee will consist of six persons who must be members of the Faculty of Economics and Social Sciences or the Faculty of Humanities and Social Sciences, or be CCOE staff.
+2Three members will be elected by the Faculty Council of the Faculty of Economics and Social Sciences and the other three will be nominated by the CCOE Director.
 3This must be based on mutual agreement between the committee members.

 (7) 1Committee members will serve for a term of two years and may be re-elected.
 2At least three committee members must be professors.